Lexicon

 • Palliative leave

-Checklists 7 and 8 deal with these three systems of leave.
+Checklists 7 and 8 deal with these four systems of leave.